Hyperinflation: Currency

 One way to avoid the use of large numbers is by declaring a new unit of currency.
 (As an example, instead of 10,000,000,000 dollars, a central bank might set 1 new dollar = 1,000,000,000 old dollars, so the new note would read "10 new dollars".)
-One example of this is Turkey's revaluation of the Lira on 1 January 2005, when the old Turkish lira (TRL) was converted to the New Turkish lira (TRY) at a rate of 1,000,000 old to 1 new Turkish Lira.
+One example of this is Turkey's revaluation of the lira on 1 January 2005, when the old Turkish lira (TRL) was converted to the new Turkish lira (TRY) at a rate of 1,000,000 old to 1 new lira.
 While this does not lessen the actual value of a currency, it is called redenomination or revaluation and also occasionally happens in countries with lower inflation rates.
 During hyperinflation, currency inflation happens so quickly that bills reach large numbers before revaluation.

-Some banknotes were stamped to indicate changes of denomination, as it would have taken too long to print new notes.
-By the time new notes were printed, they would be obsolete (that is, they would be of too low a denomination to be useful).

-Metallic coins were rapid casualties of hyperinflation, as the scrap value of metal enormously exceeded its face value.
-Massive amounts of coinage were melted down, usually illicitly, and exported for hard currency.

-Governments will often try to disguise the true rate of inflation through a variety of techniques.
-None of these actions addresses the root causes of inflation; and if discovered, they tend to further undermine trust in the currency, causing further increases in inflation.
+Governments may try to disguise the true rate of inflation through a variety of techniques.
+If these actions do not address the root causes of inflation they may undermine trust in the currency, causing further increases in inflation.
 Price controls will generally result in shortages and hoarding and extremely high demand for the controlled goods, causing disruptions of supply chains.
 Products available to consumers may diminish or disappear as businesses no longer find it economic to continue producing and/or distributing such goods at the legal prices, further exacerbating the shortages.

 There are also issues with computerized money-handling systems.
 In Zimbabwe, during the hyperinflation of the Zimbabwe dollar, many automated teller machines and payment card machines struggled with arithmetic overflow errors as customers required many billions and trillions of dollars at one time.